Roberts: Ginsburg was 'tough, brave, a fighter, a winner'

 Ginsburg will be buried beside her husband, Martin, in a private ceremony at Arlington National Cemetery next week.
 Martin Ginsburg died in 2010.
 She is survived by a son and a daughter, four grandchildren, two step-grandchildren and a great-grandchild.

 Ginsburg's death from cancer has added another layer of tumult to an already chaotic election year.
-Trump and Senate Republicans are plowing ahead with plans to have a new justice on the bench, perhaps before the Nov.
+President Donald Trump and Senate Republicans are plowing ahead with plans to have a new justice on the bench, perhaps before the Nov.
 3 election.
+Trump was expected to pay his respects to Ginsburg on Thursday.

 Only Chief Justice Roger Taney, who died in October 1864, died closer to a presidential election.
-Lincoln waited until December to nominate his replacement, Salmon Chase, who was confirmed the same day.
+President Abraham Lincoln waited until December to nominate his replacement, Salmon Chase, who was confirmed the same day.

-When Scalia, Ginsburg's closest friend on the court, died unexpectedly in 2016, Republicans refused to act on President Barack Obama's high-court nomination of Judge Merrick Garland.
+When Justice Antonin Scalia, Ginsburg's closest friend on the court, died unexpectedly in 2016, Republicans refused to act on President Barack Obama's high-court nomination of Judge Merrick Garland.

 Credit: Andrew Harnik